Ankitraghav000/Implementation-Journalfor-Git-Workflow-/README.md

 The script is written in Bash and designed to run on Unix-based systems (Linux).
 It begins by asking the user to enter a Git repository link for cloning.

 ```
+#!/bin/bash

+# Function to display branches
+function list_branches {
+    echo "Available branches:"
+    git branch
+}

+# Function to edit file in Vim
+function edit_file_in_vim {
+    echo "Select file to edit (provide full name with extension):"
+    ls
+    read -r file_name
+    vim "$file_name"
+}

+# Step 1: Clone the repository
 echo "Enter the Git repository link to clone:"
 read -r repo_link
 git clone "$repo_link"

+# Extract the repository name from the URL
 repo_name=$(basename "$repo_link" .git)

+# Navigate into the cloned repository directory
 cd "$repo_name" || exit

+# Confirm to the user that they are in the cloned repository directory
+echo "Now you are in the $repo_name repository."
 ```
 The git clone command clones the provided repository URL.
 The script extracts the repository name from the URL and navigates into the cloned repository's directory using cd.